sujithtadi/hacking-tools/README.md

 This program will change your mac address thereby evading firewall or routers access control lists and also bringing anonymity to you when you are in a network

+USAGE

+    python3 macchanger.py [options]
+    options:
+    -h ,--help            help to list the options
+    -i ,--interface       set the interface
+    -m ,--mac             set the new mac address